Sunu band Quick Start Guide

 Switching Between Sonar Modes

-- Short range (indoor) mode: allows you to detect obstacles within 4-5ft or 1.5 meter range and has low sensitivity.
-This mode is ideal for navigating indoors and crowded spaces. it’s low sensitivity allows for gaps, doorways and thresholds to be readily detected.
+- Short range (indoor) mode: allows you to detect obstacles at 6 ft. or 1.8 meters and has low sensitivity.
+This mode is ideal for navigating indoors and crowded spaces.
+Its low sensitivity allows for gaps, doorways and thresholds to be readily detected.

-- Long range (outdoor) mode: allows you to detect obstacles within 16 ft or 5.5 meters. and has high sensitivity.
-This mode is ideal for navigating outdoors and wide open spaces.
-It’s high sensitivity is optimized to detect thin objects like tree branches and bushes.
+- Long range (outdoor) mode: allows you to detect obstacles within 16 ft. or 4.8 meters and has high sensitivity.
+This mode is ideal for navigating outdoors and in wide open spaces.
+Its high sensitivity is optimized to detect thin objects like tree branches and bushes.

 - Swipe-In to switch to the short range mode.
-You will immediately feel 1 pulse to indicate thar this mode is on.
+You will immediately feel one pulse to indicate that this mode is on.

 - Swipe-Out to switch to the long range mode.
-You will immediately feel 2 pulses to indicate that this mode is on.
+You will immediately feel two pulses to indicate that this mode is on.